yashagw/cranedb/README.md

 - **Predicate Evaluation**: WHERE clause filtering with support for comparison operators (=, !=, >, <, >=, <=) and AND/OR conditions
 - **Sorting**: ORDER BY clause support for sorting query results by one or more fields
 - **Grouping**: GROUP BY clause support for grouping records by specified fields
-- **Aggregation Functions**: Support for MAX and MIN aggregation functions in GROUP BY queries
+- **Aggregation Functions**: Support for MAX, MIN, COUNT and SUM aggregation functions in GROUP BY queries
 - **Update Operations**: Execution of INSERT, UPDATE, and DELETE statements with predicate support and automatic index maintenance
 - **Materialization**: Temporary table materialization for query optimization, especially beneficial for nested loop joins